tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 # Acknowledgements

-TODO: add Eric if is not a coauthor.
-Say thanks to the TLS WG members who collected the attacks.

-Lots of text copied from
-https://mailarchive.ietf.org/arch/msg/tls/tXvdcqnogZgqmdfCugrV8M90Ftw.
+Thanks to Eric Rescorla for encouraging me to produce this draft, and for providing early reviews.
+Lots of text is copied from an old email from Eric to the TLS WG list: https://mailarchive.ietf.org/arch/msg/tls/tXvdcqnogZgqmdfCugrV8M90Ftw.

 During the discussion of SNI Encryption in Yokohama, Deb Cooley